 2) Hardwood pellets, on the other hand hardwood pellets are about the easiest method going.
 The newfangled cookers that use them are modern marvels with digital thermostat controllers.
 Pellets are sawdust that is compressed into little rabbit pellet sized chunks no thicker than a pencil each less than 1/2" long.
 The pellets are fed into a burn pot and ignited.
 The number of pellets and the oxygen supply are regulated by a digital controller.
 Some of the better controllers are accurate to within 5°F, and that's more accurate than most indoor ovens.
 The better pellet burners are literally "set it and forget it".
 They are best at indirect heat smoking since most do not do direct heat grilling at all, and the few that do, don't do it well.
 I have never seen one that gives a proper sear to a steak.
 Almost all of them are designed so there is a metal plate between the burn box and the food, so they are indirect cookers out the door of the factory, like an indoor oven.
 But when it comes to smoking, they are superlative.
 And the food tastes beautiful, although some owners complain that it is not as smoky as they like it.
 On the down side, they give everything a smoke flavor, and sometimes you just don't want it.
 As counterintuitive as this seems, the subtle smoke flavor is because the wood combusts so thoroughly and efficiently.
 Click here for more about pellet grills and smokers as well as a buyer's guide.

 3) Lump charcoal or (4) charcoal briquets.
 Charcoal is made by an ancient process of partially burning hardwood until it carbonizes forming char, which is a highly efficient fuel source.
 Charcoal can burn practically smokeless, but it usually produces flavorful smoke, and it is capable of very high searing temps.
 It is especially good for steaks.
 It takes longer to get up to cooking temp than gas or pellets, and there is ash to be disposed of so setup and cleanup are slightly more labor intensive than otehr fuels.
 I highly recommend charcoal, especially in combination with smoke producing hardwood chips, chunks, and pellets.
 There are two basic types of charcoal, lump or briquets.
-To learn more about the production process of both briquets and lump, read my article on the Zen of Charcoal.
+To learn more about the production process of both briquets and lump, read my article on the Science of Charcoal.
 Click here for a buyers guide to charcoal grills, and here for a buyer's guide to charcoal smokers.
 Click here for an article on setting up a charcoal grill.

 5) Gas comes in two forms, bottles of liquid propane, and piped in natural gas.
 The flavor is identical.
 Gas grills and smokers are extremely easy to use and produce good flavor, especially when combined with hardwood chips, chunks, or pellets.
 Gas grills are the most popular because they fire right up and require little cleanup.
 For more about how gas grills work, their strengths and weaknesses, read my article on gas grill setup.
 Click here for our overview of gas grills, and here for our take on gas smokers.